Getting Bumped From a Flight

 Under this, you can be benefitted from rebooking your trip and the compensation to be made.

-What you need to know when you are Bumped
+What you need to know if you get Bumped

 - If you are bumped, whether voluntarily or involuntarily, and have checked baggage, your bags will not be removed from the plane but continue to your destination, pending your arrival later.

-- If you feel you will be delayed for a long time, consider booking a hotel room and/or a rental car before everyone else does—some airlines issue vouchers for hotel rooms and ground transportation.
+- If your flight is delayed for a long time, consider booking a hotel room and/or a rental car before everyone else does.
+Remember to ask the gate agent, as many airlines issue vouchers for hotel rooms and ground transportation.

 - You may also be entitled to meal vouchers, telephone charges, etc. Pay attention to any future reservations with airlines, hotels, or rental cars that will be affected by your delay and contact them.